slaclab/lcls-double-bunch-fel/docs/readme.md

 ![](production.png)

-- Ethernet: 127.0.0.1 port 5025.
+- Ethernet: 127.0.0.1 port 5025 CAT5
-- Clock: 1.428 GHz BNC.
+- Clock: Agilent N5181A 1.428 GHz BNC +1 dBm
-- Trigger: 120 Hz BNC.
+- Trigger: 120 Hz BNC square pulse 120 Hz 0.5 Volt
-- Waveform: -0.25 to 0.25 V signal which is replicated by the amplifiers.
-Amperage unknown.
+- Waveform: -0.25 to 0.25 V Amperage unknown
-- Windows: Windows 10.
-Embedded.
+- Windows: Windows 10
+- Linux: OS to be determined.
+Must be approved to operate in the tunnel, must be shell-able, and must be able to caget production LCLS PVs.
+Must run Anaconda, Python 3.6.
+Not required to run graphics.
+- AWG: Tabor Proteus P2588D

 ## Materials